foroozandehgroup/nmrpoise/README.md

 A number of pre-built cost functions have already been created, which can cover many simple use cases.
 These will be fully documented in due course.
 If all you need is one of these, then you can skip this section entirely.

-However, one of the strengths of `pypopt` is its inherent flexibility: one can construct any cost function using the tools offered by the `numpy` package (as well as some custom functions).
-To create a new cost function, edit the file `.../py/user/pypopt_makecf.py`, either in TopSpin (`edpy pypopt_makecf`) or with a text editor of choice.
+However, one of the strengths of `poptpy` is its inherent flexibility: one can construct any cost function using the tools offered by the `numpy` package (as well as some custom functions).
+To create a new cost function, edit the file `.../py/user/poptpy_makecf.py`, either in TopSpin (`edpy poptpy_makecf`) or with a text editor of choice.
 There are further instructions in the script itself, as well as brief documentation of the custom functions available.
 Essentially:

 - the name of the cost function must be specified (the `cf_name` variable);
 - the function returning the cost (`f()`) must be written.